Americans need help with child care. One solution is catching on in Maine.

 “The workforce behind the workforce”

 President Joe Biden recently asked Congress for an additional year of child care stabilization funding worth $16 billion.
-Given partisan wrangling, it’s still unclear whether lawmakers will approve that request, which the administration proposed as part of a $105 billion supplemental package that also included aid for Israel and Ukraine.
+Given partisan wrangling, it’s still unclear whether lawmakers will approve that portion of a supplemental funding request.

 “There are signs of support, but obviously we’re in a challenging time right now,” says Karen Schulman, director of state child care policy at the National Women’s Law Center.

-Note: Editor’s note: This article has been updated to clarify information about the child care portion of a supplemental funding request made by President Biden.